 Introduction to Total Diet Study (TDS)

 TDS is a large and complex project with many components.
 Foods commonly consumed are purchased, prepared as normally consumed, i.e. table-ready forms, in a manner consistent with cultural habits, and then analysed for a range of substances.
 Analytical results on the concentration of substances in food are combined with the food consumption data to obtain dietary exposure.
-Dietary exposure estimated is then compared to (a) the relevant safety reference for the food chemical of concern, such as the Acceptable Daily Intake (ADI) or Provisional Tolerable Weekly Intake (PTWI), or (b) the nutritional reference values for the nutrient of concern, such as the Recommended Nutrient Intake (RNI) for assessing the associated health risks.
+Dietary exposure estimated is then compared to the relevant health-based guidance value for the food chemical of concern for assessing the associated health risks.